Septic Tank Management

 Your septic system is your responsibility!

 Did you know that as a homeowner you're responsible for maintaining your septic system?
+Maintenance is key, because costs to repair are solely on the homeowner.

 Flush responsibly

 Dental floss, feminine hygiene products, condoms, diapers, cotton swabs, cigarette butts, coffee grounds, cat litter, paper towels, and other kitchen and bathroom items can clog and potentially damage septic system components.
 Flushing household chemicals, gasoline, oil, pesticides, antifreeze, and paint can stress or destroy the biological treatment taking place in the system or might contaminate surface waters and groundwater.
+When you kill the biological processes within the tanks the effluent cannot properly flow into the leach lines and could damage the plant growth that is above those leach lines resulting in a potentially unsightly lawn.
+And if nothing is growing, this could also lead to possible erosion if not taken care of.

 Pump frequently

 You should have a typical septic system inspected every 3 years by a professional and your tank pumped as recommended by the inspector (generally every 3 to 5 years).
 Alternative systems with electrical float switches, pumps, or mechanical components need to be inspected more often.
+Its always best to check with several different septic system companies to see if there are new ways to deal with digestive products within septic tanks as products have changed over the years, as have the house hold items that are constantly being dumped into septic tanks and sanitary sewers.
+Always educate yourself.